All Episodes

 I assume that she was talking about a showdown between herself and Obama.

-Rubio tells us that he will respond to Obama's recent press conference where the uh president reveled in class warfare bluster.
+Rubio tells us that he will respond to Obama's recent press conference where the president reveled in class warfare bluster.

 Quite frankly, Marco Rubio said, I am both disappointed for our country and shocked at some of the rhetoric I heard.

-It was rhetoric I thought that was more appropriate for some left-wing strong man than for the president of the United States talking about corporate jets and oil companies.
+It was rhetoric I thought that was more appropriate for some left-wing strongman than for the president of the United States talking about corporate jets and oil companies.

 Missed the point.

-Everybody here agrees our tax code's broken, and he's open to discussing tax reform, but don't go around telling people the reason you're not doing well is because some rich guys in a corporate jet, some oil company's making too much money.
+Everybody here agrees our tax code's broken, and he's open to discussing tax reform, but don't go around telling people the reason you're not doing well is because some rich guy's in a corporate jet, some oil company's making too much money.

 Well, that's all Obama's got.